gene-git/ssl-mgr/README.rst

 Services
 --------

-Each service has 1 certificate.
+Each service gets 1 certificate.

 An apex domain may want/need different certs for different services.
 Each service has one certificate.